Motorcycles Shuts Off While Riding? 6 Known Issues (Explained)

 I know, easier said than done, but I really have been caught in some hairy situations while riding and the number one reason I could get through was that I could stay calm.

-When we freak out and do things out of panic or fear is when we put ourselves in the most danger.
+When we freak out and do things out of panic or fear, we put ourselves in the most danger.

 When something goes wrong while riding, your first instinct may be to bring the bike to a screeching halt, but when it comes to motorcycles, this is rarely the best solution.